olmcpartlan/iMap/README.md

 ### Metra API

+I created this application because the Metra OnTime app would consistently crash due to advertisements.
+My goal was to create a fast site that I could bookmark to easily look up Metra times.
+Learning Metra's GTFS API was a great experience and I still use this application almost daily.

 - Azure live delpoloyment: https://metraapi.azurewebsites.net/
 - UI looks best under 1200px wide.
-  - If stops aren't populating in the departure dropdown, open the link in a new tab.
+  - If stops aren't populating in the departure dropdown, please open the link in a new tab.

 - Application allows users to input desired departure and destination stops.